fadden/CiderPress2/ndocs/top/SourceNotes.md

 # CiderPress II Source Code Notes #

-All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2022 IDE as the primary development environment.
-All of the code targets .NET 8.
-With the exception of the WPF application, none of the code has a machine-specific target.
+All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2026 IDE as the primary development environment.
+All of the code targets .NET 10, and none of the code has a machine-specific target.
 The projects can be built for a 32-bit or 64-bit environment.

 When installing Visual Studio, be sure to include ".NET Desktop Development".